Skip to content

 The gatekeepers of production readiness.

-• fft-qa — test strategy, automation, regression tracking, quality gates.
+• fft-qa — quality assurance strategy, test automation, and regression gates.

 • fft-code-reviewer — standards enforcement, pattern analysis, architectural validation.